rprice000/refactor/README.md

 # Description

 The code for this website was initally setup with non-semantic HTML elements and overly extensive CSS styling.
 Clients from the Horiseon company have asked that the code for the website be refactored.
+Horiseon wants the code to follow accessiblity standards and be optimized for search engines.

 The index.html file has the following adjustments to the code:
 - All div tags have been replaced with semantic tags.